-Name Drop: In "The Frickert Fracas" (Scooby-Doo Movies ep with Jonathan Winters), Maude Frickert tells Fred he looks like Glen Campbell.
+Name Drop: In "The Frickert Fracas", Maude Frickert tells Fred he looks like Glen Campbell.

 A name drop through tagline: In Scooby Doo Meets The Addams Family, Scooby's "I ate the whooooole thing!" referred to the tagline of an Alka-Seltzer commercial prominent at the time, which was "I can't believe I ate the whooooole thing!"

 From "The Ghost Of The Red Baron" (with the Three Stooges) after the gang sees the Baron in his bi-plane:

 Shaggy: I thought the Red Baron was a beagle.